srk-ullagallu/notes/running/rk8s.md

 - Difference b/w `shared fs` and `distributed fs`
 - Jobs used to run pods some sort of time not like 24/7 if the work is completed it will goes off
+- rotation of pods are happend via deployment
+- Deployment is a wrapper for replicaset and replicaset is a wrapper around pods

 # 10-8-24

 services